poult-lab/daily-word/english_words_ learning.md

 02.lure /lʊr/

-[verb] Korean convenience stores, supermarkets offer big discounts to lure customers./Korean travel industry hopes to lure Chinese tourists after ban lift
+[verb] Korean convenience stores, supermarkets offer big discounts to lure customers./Korean travel industry hopes to lure Chinese tourists after ban lift./ Hong Kong to announce tax break to lure global commodity traders.

 "to persuade or trick sb to go somewhere or to do sth by promising them a reward"